MicrosoftDocs/VBA-Docs/api/Excel.DefaultWebOptions.SaveHiddenData.md

 ## Example

-This example prevents hidden data from being saved with web pages.
+This example prevents hidden data from being saved with webpages.

 ```vb